No corned beef and not sure what to use instead?

 Ham works in many different dishes (sandwiches, cold spreads, salads, etc.).

 Want to smoke your ham?
-Try my smoked ham recipe here.
+Try my smoked ham recipe here or try my smoked Christmas ham recipe.

 If you’re looking for a similar salty flavor to corned beef then fish is an option.